 The cost of medical education

 While any high-income earner can build wealth if they go about it the right way, not every physician obtains this.
 In fact, many do not.
 It is a common assumption that doctors are “rich,” but those making these assumptions often do not know the whole story.
 We start with what feels like insurmountable debt:

 The median cost of a private medical education is more than $314,000.

-A recent study published in the AMC journal of Academic Medicine looked into both the cost of medical school when paid for by a variety of pathways (Public Service Loan Forgiveness, Military scholarships, self-paid, federally guaranteed loans, etc) and also into four different fields of medicine with a range of income that may be achieved by becoming a physician.
+A recent study published in the AMC journal of Academic Medicine looked into the cost of medical school.
+It compared various ways of paying for the cost (Public Service Loan Forgiveness, Military scholarships, self-paid, federally guaranteed loans, etc).

 Does it make more sense to go into another field?